How To Naturally Turn a Posterior Baby - Baby Chick

 Pelvic Rocking

 Pelvic rocking, or pelvic tilts, also uses gravity and can effectively encourage your baby to rotate its back toward your front.4 For pelvic tilts, get on the floor or bed on all fours and alternate arching your back to the sky and the ground.
-Crawling on your hands and knees across the floor can mimic this pelvic movement and allow baby to rotate.2
+Crawling on your hands and knees across the floor can mimic this pelvic movement and allow baby to move into a better position.2

 Rebozo

-A large scarf or a folded bedsheet will also work without a rebozo.
-To use the rebozo technique, a laboring mother can be on her hands and knees, in a child’s pose position, or lay on her back.
-Depending on which position is comfortable and practical, the rebozo serves as a hammock or grip for the mom’s buttocks, hips, or belly to aid in rocking, sifting, or shimmying the baby to encourage them to rotate.7
+A large scarf or a folded bedsheet will also work in place of a rebozo.
+To use the rebozo technique, a laboring mom can be on her hands and knees, in a child’s pose position, or lie on her back.
+Depending on which position is most comfortable and practical, the rebozo can serve as a hammock or a grip for the mom’s buttocks, hips, or belly to aid in rocking, sifting, or shimmying the baby to encourage them to reposition.7

 Relaxation

-Different methods of encouraging uterine and pelvic floor relaxation can allow the space and uterine positioning for your baby to rotate into the best position for birth.
+Relaxing the uterus and pelvic floor may create more space for your baby to move into a better position for birth.
 Some of these relaxation and repositioning methods include Webster chiropractic care and acupuncture.
-These can both be effective if a qualified professional performs them.8
+Both can be effective when performed by a qualified professional.8

 If these natural methods of rotating your posterior baby fail, rest assured that baby may turn spontaneously at delivery.
 Contrary to traditional beliefs, evidence suggests that such interventions may not always be warranted, particularly when diagnosing an occiput posterior position antepartum or during the early stages of labor.
 Studies indicate spontaneous rotation to the occiput anterior typically occurs without additional measures, rendering interventions unnecessary.12 If not, your provider may also attempt manual rotation of your baby’s head to help your vaginal delivery go more smoothly.3,5